-We are the White Rose Doctoral Training Partnership (DTP) in Mechanistic Biology, which brings together the research of the world-class molecular and cellular bioscience centres at the White Rose universities of Leeds, Sheffield and York.
-The collaboration has attracted two major investments from the Biotechnology and Biological Sciences Research Council (BBSRC) which, together with additional investment from the partner universities, is currently supporting over 160 PhD studentships.
+We are the White Rose Doctoral Training Partnership (DTP) in Mechanistic Biology, which brings together the research of world-class molecular and cellular bioscience centres at the White Rose universities of Leeds, Sheffield and York.
+The collaboration has attracted three major investments from the Biotechnology and Biological Sciences Research Council (BBSRC) which, together with additional investment from the partner universities, is currently supporting 200 PhD studentships.

 We have placed a large number of students with host organisations over the course of the DTP and have received very favourable feedback from both the students and their hosts.
 Many of these organisations have gone on to host multiple placements.